 Use a squeegee to clean up fur

-If your cordless vacuum to clean up the pet hair isn’t getting rid of unwanted animal hair, try using a squeegee as an effective solution on the sofa, carpet, or other delicate upholstery!
+If your cordless vacuum to clean up the pet hair isn’t getting rid of it, try using a squeegee as an effective solution on the sofa, carpet, or other delicate upholstery!
 You may also want to invest in a carpet cleaner specifically designed for pets too.

 Cleaning tips for the bathroom